theinternetftw/vcsgo/README.md

  * Glitches are moderately rare!
  * Graphical and auditory cross-platform support!

 That last bit relies on [glimmer](https://github.com/theinternetftw/glimmer).
-Let me know if it fails on your platform.

 Tested on windows 10 and ubuntu 18.10.

 #### Dependencies:

-You can compile on windows with no C dependencies.
+ * You can compile on windows with no C dependencies.

-Linux users should 'apt install libasound2-dev' or equivalent.
+ * Linux users should 'apt install libasound2-dev' or equivalent.

-FreeBSD (and Mac?) users should 'pkg install openal-soft' or equivalent.
+ * FreeBSD (and Mac?) users should 'pkg install openal-soft' or equivalent.

 #### Compile instructions

-If you have go version >= 1.11, `go build ./cmd/vcsgo` should be enough.
-The interested can also see my build script `b` for profiling and such.
+ * If you have go version >= 1.11, `go build ./cmd/vcsgo` should be enough.
+ * The interested can also see my build script `b` for profiling and such.

-Non-windows users will need the dependencies listed above.
+ * Non-windows users will need the dependencies listed above.

 #### Important Notes: